 Does my partner have to have BPD too?

-Is Atypik'Love a therapy platform?
+Is Atypiklove a therapy platform?

 No - we're a dating platform, not a care space.
 We strongly encourage parallel therapeutic support for anyone who needs it.
 Dating never replaces professional care.